 1. Diaphragmatic Breathing

 Your diaphragm and pelvic floor are interconnected, and this deep breathing exercise will support the expansion and release of your pelvic floor.
-I welcome you to rest your hands on your lower belly, inhale deeply into your belly, and see if you can notice your pelvic floor softening with each exhale.
+I welcome you to rest your hands on your lower belly, inhale deeply into your belly, expanding like a balloon.
+As you release, you might notice your pelvic floor softening with each exhale.
+I welcome you to bring as much or little awareness to this area as you feel comfortable, and the breathwork alone is enough.

 2. Body Scanning + Visualization